Funimation: Launch and beginning of Funimation Films

-In 2009, Funimation signed a deal with Toei Animation to stream several of its anime titles online through the Funimation website.
+In April 2009, Funimation signed a deal with Toei Animation to stream several of its anime titles online through the Funimation website.
 On October 14, 2011, Funimation announced a partnership with Niconico, the English language version of Nico Nico Douga, to form the Funico brand for the licensing of anime for streaming and home video release.
 From this point on, virtually all titles simulcasted by Niconico were acquired by Funimation.
 On February 18, 2012, Funimation announced that it would launch its video streaming app on April 6, 2012.

 In 2014, Funimation released Dragon Ball Z: Battle of Gods to theaters in partnership with Screenvision.
 Based on its success, Funimation launched its own theatrical division in December 2014.
 On June 22, 2015, Funimation and Universal Pictures Home Entertainment announced a multi-year home video distribution deal.
 The deal allowed UPHE to manage distribution and sales of Funimation's catalog of titles.
 Universal began distributing Funimation's titles in October of that year.